-The two 12-volt outlets on the starboard side of the console dash provide easily accessible power supplies for accessories such as cellular phones and spotlights.
+The two 12-volt outlets in the corners under the console overhang on both sides provide easily accessible power supplies for accessories such as cellular phones and spotlights.

 These outlets cannot be used with a cigarette lighter.

 BATTERY SELECT SWITCH